LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

         @.
 PP.ϕₐ        =   ϕ₁
 ```

-Since the analytical solution is independent of the perturbation amplitude, the loop over different amplitudes can be performed subsequently.
-Within that loop, the model domain needs to be first setup as well as the perturbation amplitude.
+Because the analytical solution is independent of perturbation amplitude, the loop over different amplitudes is performed separately.
+Within that loop, both the model domain and perturbation amplitude are defined for each configuration.

 ```Julia
         for j in eachindex(λᵣ)